aKacprzyk/markow_chain_python/README.md

 # markow_chain_python
-Here is my first project using RDD in Apache Spark
+Here is my first project using RDD in Apache Spark using program Databricks Community Edition